 If you plan to do the installation yourself, make sure you read up on our DIY guide to ensure the best outcomes.
 Poorly installed insulation will be less effective.
 Also make sure you use the necessary safety equipment.
 Gloves, safety glasses and long sleeves are highly recommended.

 Video – Recommended R-Values for Australian Homes

 Wall Insulation Batts – Brand Comparison

-Pink Batts made by Fletcher insulation is a glasswool insulation batt, made from up to 80% recycled glass material.
-Its new soft touch technology gives the insulation a low-itch feel making it easy to install.
-It is a lightweight and firm batt which keeps its shape once installed and has a life span of up to 50 years.
+Pink Batts made by Fletcher Insulation are glasswool insulation batts, made from up to 80% recycled glass material.
+The new soft touch technology gives the insulation a low-itch feel making it easy to install.
+They are lightweight and firm batts which keep their shape once installed and have a lifespan of up to 50 years.

 Knauf Earthwool is a glasswool insulation product and is the least itchy of the three brands.
 It is made of 80% recycled glass and has no added formaldehyde.
 It is odourless, rot proof and does not sustain vermin, thus being an attractive product for older houses.

 CSR Bradford has been manufacturing insulation in Australian for over 80 years and has a large variety of insulation products on offer.
 When properly installed Bradford insulation can be expected to last as long as your home!
 Choose between Bradford Gold and Bradford Polymax Insulation for your residential build.

 Adequate wall insulation will make a tangible difference to the temperatures inside your home.
 Wall Insulation is built to last for years.
 However insulation that is 10 years or older may need to be checked for damage, mould or rodents.
 Over time, the R-Value of insulation products may decrease, meaning they will be less effective at resisting the flow of heat.
 This is usually due to compression, moisture or movement creating gaps in the insulation.
 Rotting or damaged insulation should be completely removed and new insulation then installed into the area.